abdulla971/Mission-to-Mars/README.md

 - images folder: Seven total .jpg images of the Mission to Mars web HTML web page app.

 ## Instructions to Use:
+To excuse the application do the following navigate to the directory using a console.
+Run mars_app.py as Python file type.